-The Bill Will Save Money by Ensuring that Families Who Will Not Benefit from Case Management Services are Not Required to Participate in it.
+The Bill will Save Money by Ensuring That Families Who Do Not Want Case Management Services Will Not Be Required to Participate in Them

-Families in Rapid Rehousing are currently required to comply with mandatory case management services.4 Legal Aid has submitted testimony on several occasions criticizing this requirement as heavy-handed, expensive, and ineffective.5 Many of the families in this program have no particular need for case management services, but simply do not have the necessary income to be able to afford their rent.
-Despite this, the requirement has remained in place and case management now costs \$863 per family, per month.6 With 3,400 families in the program at the beginning of this year,7 case management for families in Rapid Rehousing was set to cost more than \$35 million this fiscal year.
-Despite these significant costs, Legal Aid often hears from participating families that they don't have contact with their case manager for months at a time.
-Worse, DHS's own numbers show the vast majority of families in the program experience no increase in their income despite this requirement,8 meaning that this \$35 million comes with no measurable benefit.
+Families in Rapid Rehousing have long been required to comply with mandatory case management services.4 Legal Aid has submitted testimony on several occasions criticizing this requirement as heavy-handed, expensive, and ineffective.
+The families in Rapid Rehousing have no specifically identified need for case management services, as many simply do not have the necessary income to be able to afford their rent.
+Despite this, the regulations continue to require all families to participate in case management, with the most recent cost being \$863 per family, per month.
+With 3,400 families in the program at the beginning of 2022,7 case management for families in Rapid Rehousing was set to cost more than \$35 million last fiscal year.
+Despite these significant costs, Legal Aid often hears from participating families that they do not have contact with their case manager for months at a time.
+Even our attorneys are often unable to get in touch with our clients' case managers.
+Worse, DHS's own numbers show the vast majority of families in the program experience no increase in their income despite this requirement.8 Legal Aid is aware of no measurable benefit for this \$35 million in spending.

 This Bill would end this wasteful spending by making case management services voluntary for all families in the program.
+It would give DHS the opportunity to reallocate some of the funds previously spent on case management for other necessities that have a measurable benefit to participating families.
 Legal Aid supports this change and believes that any savings would be better spent on rent for families in the program, or on funding additional long-term rental subsidies.